 As an avid lover of visual images, my passion for capturing images has stimulated my senses to document live activism & urban landscapes.
 My career began in 2000 when I won my first prize for my black and white photography of my two son's image at Monroe Community College.
-I continued my black and white photography passion at the University of Buffalo where I was part of a mixed media exhibit entitled "DIASPORA".
-Received best student documentary award from the Reel Sisters Film Festival in 2001 for my film "25 Years 2 Freedom".
+Graduating in Visual Communications in 2000 from MCC, I continued my black and white photography passion at the University of Buffalo where I was part of a mixed media exhibit entitled "DIASPORA".
+I graduated in 2002 from UB and received best student documentary award from the Reel Sisters Film Festival in 2001 for my film "25 Years 2 Freedom".

 PASS AWARD from the National Council on Crime and Delinquency (NCCD).
 As an artist of visual culture, I'm interested in the intersection between the digital environment and media social issues.
 I believe visual expression is a potent site where negative stereotypes can be subverted seductively

 and if not provided and alternative image can effect us emotionally.
 As an activist I'm concerned that the voice of under represented people can be heard and seen beyond narrow representations in

 today’s popular culture.
 As a video artist, I focus on the impact of injustice and youth development while integrating related factors, such as poverty often symptomatic of the inequities found in

 education and the justice system.
 My interest continues to be in the area of facilitating dialogues between people.
 Which means challenging existing assumptions as well as searching for new ways of addressing current issues.
 In 2011, I started a campaign to bring conscious thoughts back to our communities by providing free workshops that addressed issues such as police brutality, racism and poverty with the arts.